CLATSKANIE CHESS CLUB

 • Play at least one game every day.

-• Bring at least one game each week for review, two is even better.
+• Bring at least one game each week for review, two or more are even better.
 It's best to bring a game you struggled with and lost so that we can see where you need assistance.

-• No Draws unless there is insufficient mating material on both sides.
+• No Draws accepted or offered unless there is insufficient mating material on both sides.

 USCF MEMBERSHIP